 If an energy supplier goes bust, what are your rights?
-Can you keep the same deal and what happens to any money if you’re in credit?
+Can you keep the same deal?
+What happens to any money if you’re in credit?
 How are you protected if your energy supplier goes bust?

 How are you protected if your energy supplier goes bust?

-The first thing to say is that if your energy supplier goes bust, you won’t be left without gas or eletricity.
-There are strict rules in place to say that another supplier has to step in and take over providing gas and electricity.
+The first thing to say is that if your energy supplier goes bust, you won’t be left without gas or electricity.
+There are strict rules in place to say that another supplier has to step in and provide gas and electricity.
 There won’t be a break in supply as it will happen straight away.

-There are also rules in place to say that if you are in credit with your energy supplier, you’ll be able to get back any money you’re owed.
-So here’s my guide to what you should do and what should happen next.
+There are also rules in place if you’re in credit with your old supplier.
+It means you won’t lose any money.
+So, here’s my guide to what you should do and what should happen next.

 What you need to do if your supplier goes bust

 I wouldn’t recommend immediately switching away from the supplier that’s gone bust.
 It may seem counter-intuitive but it’s better to wait to find out which company will be supplying your gas and electricity in the future and whether they will do so on the same tariff that you’re on now.
 But there are some things you can – and should – do.

 Take a meter reading.
 If you haven’t already taken a meter reading, do that now.
 That way you’ll know how much gas and/or electricity you’ve used while you’ve been with the supplier that’s gone bust.

 Watch out for a letter or email from your new supplier.
 The energy regulator, Ofgem will appoint another energy company to take over the supply.
 It should get in touch with you to tell you what’s going on.